nylas/nylas-mail/docs_src/guides/GettingStarted-2.md

   </div>
 ```

-After making changes to the plugin, reload N1 by going to`Developer > Reload`.
+After making changes to the plugin, reload N1 by going to `Developer > Reload`.

 ### Installing a dependency {#installing-a-dependency}

-Now we've figured out how to show the contact's email address, we can use that to generate the[Gravatar](http://gravatar.com/)for the contact.
-However, as per the[Gravatar documentation](https://en.gravatar.com/site/implement/images/), we need to be able to calculate the MD5 hash for an email address first.
+Now we've figured out how to show the contact's email address, we can use that to generate the [Gravatar](http://gravatar.com/) for the contact.
+However, as per the [Gravatar documentation](https://en.gravatar.com/site/implement/images/), we need to be able to calculate the MD5 hash for an email address first.

-Let's install the`md5`plugin and save it as a dependency in our`package.json`:
+Let's install the `md5` plugin and save it as a dependency in our `package.json`:

 ```
 $ npm